Syntax and semantics¶

 range of stimuli.
 Deterministic implies that only one case may apply simultaneously.

-cover the full range of possible values of door-sensor-voltage
+c2 cover the full range of possible values of door-sensor-voltage and can never

 hold simultaneously.